 It isn't simply a case of finding the right size shoe, but also the right style and colour.

 Both AWS and Azure provide comprehensive cloud platforms with a broad range of services and features.
-DevOps teams such as the ones at VF rely on expertise in both clouds when designing systems to maximise flexibility, scalability, and availability.
+DevOps teams such as the ones at The Virtual Forge rely on expertise in both clouds when designing systems to maximise flexibility, scalability, and availability.